 where $K(T)$ is the number of episodes till $T$.
 The first summation can be regarded as the sum of the regrets arising from the policies chosen in the episodes $k=1,2, \ldots, K(T)$, assuming that each episode is started with a steady -state distribution for the state corresponding to the policy chosen in that episode.
 The last term $T_p K(T)$ can be regarded as the additional regret due to not starting in a steady state in each episode.

-The main result of the paper shows that the expected regret of the RBMLE algorithm is bounded by $c' \log T + c''$ for all $T$: \begin{theorem} The regret of the RBMLE based-policy is upper-bounded as
+We now present the main result of this paper which shows that the expected regret of the RBMLE algorithm is bounded by $c' \log T + c''$ for all $T$: \begin{theorem} The regret of the RBMLE based-policy is upper-bounded as

 where $\beta \in \left(0,1-\gamma\frac{J\ust(p)}{\Delta_{\min}}\right)$, $\gamma= \frac{|X|^3|U|}{2a p_{\min} J \ust(p)}$, $c_1 \in (0,\frac{11}{\kappa_p^2})$, and